close up picture of bird with red eyes and pointy brown feather on its head dispenser amenities

 Hoatzins are folivores, meaning they eat leaves, and they’ve evolved a special gullet to digest them properly.
 Stripping local bushes and trees of their greenery, hoatzins ferment the leaves in a pouch called a crop, and this allows the birds to digest the starchy leaves properly.
 While the bacteria in the crop helps the hoatzin get the nutrients it needs, it also gives the bird a horrendous smell, similar to the leavings of cattle, which has the added bonus of protecting it from human consumption.

-Two hoatzins together image
+two hoatzins together image

 What’s So Bizarre About the Hoatzin?